datahub-project/datahub/metadata-ingestion/README.md

   MCE2: {"auditHeader": None, "proposedSnapshot": ("com.linkedin.metadata.snapshot.CorpUserSnapshot", {"urn": "urn:li:corpuser:bar", "aspects": [{"active": False,"email": "bar@linkedin.com"}]}), "proposedDelta": None}
 Flushing records...
 ```
-This will bootstrap Data Hub with sample datasets and sample users.
+This will bootstrap DataHub with sample datasets and sample users.

-## Ingest metadata from LDAP server to Data Hub
+## Ingest metadata from LDAP server to DataHub
 The ldap_etl provides you ETL channel to communicate with your LDAP server.
 ```
 ➜  Config your LDAP server environmental variable in the file.